Carrabelle–Thompson Airport

 Carrabelle–Thompson Airport (FAA LID: X13) is a public use airport located three nautical miles (6 km) west of the central business district of Carrabelle, a city in Franklin County, Florida, United States.
 It is owned by the Carrabelle Port and Airport Authority.

 History

 During World War II, the facility was built in 1943 by the United States Army Air Forces as a Third Air Force auxiliary landing field known as Carrabelle Flight Strip.
 During the war, it served as an auxiliary airfield, controlled by Dale Mabry Army Airfield near Tallahassee.
 No permanent units were assigned to the airfield.

 Turned over to civil use after the war, it is now a public airport providing general aviation service.

 Facilities and aircraft

 Carrabelle–Thompson Airport covers an area of 202 acres (82 ha) at an elevation of 20 feet (6 m) above mean sea level.
 It has one runway designated 5/23 with an asphalt surface measuring 4,000 by 75 feet (1,219 x 23 m).

-For the 12-month period ending August 28, 2009, the airport had 524 aircraft operations, an average of 43 per month: 95% general aviation and 5% military.
+For the 12-month period ending April 2, 2018, the airport had 4,261 aircraft operations, an average of 82 per week: 99% general aviation and <1% military.